About 22,440 women in the United States will receive a new diagnosis of ovarian cancer in 2017, according to the American Cancer Society.

 Most of these symptoms can also be caused by other less serious conditions.
 These symptoms can be more severe when they are caused by ovarian cancer, but that isn’t always true.
 What is most important is that they are a change from how a woman usually feels.

-If you have symptoms similar to those of ovarian cancer almost daily for more than a few weeks, and they can't be explained by other more common conditions, report them to your health care professional -- preferably a gynecologist -- right away.
+If you have symptoms like those of ovarian cancer almost daily for more than a few weeks, and they can't be explained by other more common conditions, report them to your health care professional—preferably a gynecologist—right away.

 Treatment